Downloads

 Cygwin

 Packages for xapian-core, xapian-bindings, and Search::Xapian are available from Cygwin Ports.
-Packages for Omega aren't there yet, but you can get those from Reini Urban's site.

 Microsoft Windows

-The standard source tarball can be built using MSYS+mingw.
+To build for native Microsoft Windows (not using Cygwin) the standard source tarball can be built using MSYS+mingw.